 The Board has adopted a policy regarding the approval of any "related person transaction", which is any transaction or series of transactions in which we or any of our subsidiaries is or are to be a participant, where the amount involved exceeds \$120,000, and a "related person" (as defined under SEC rules) has a direct or indirect material interest.
 Under the policy, a related person would need to promptly disclose to our Secretary any related person transaction and all material facts about the transaction.
 Our Secretary would then assess and promptly communicate that information to the Audit Committee.
 Based on its consideration of all of the relevant facts and circumstances, the Audit Committee will decide whether or not to approve such transaction.
 If we were to become aware of an existing related person transaction that has not been pre-approved under this policy, the transaction would be referred to this committee, which would evaluate all options available, including ratification, revision or termination of such transaction.
-Our policy will require any director who may be interested in a related person transaction.
+Our policy will require any director who may be interested in a related person transaction to recuse himself or herself from any consideration of such related person transaction.